Wheel of Fortune (American game show): Final round

 The final round of every game is always played at least in part as a "speed-up".
 At this point, the contestant who is in control of the wheel spins one last time (known as the "final spin").
 Prior to Season 39, the host performed the final spin.
 (Note: Sajak stopped performing the final spin after being promoted to consulting producer, as he objected to the idea of his actions as host having a direct impact on the outcome of a game.)
 When the final spin lands on a dollar amount, that amount has $1,000 added to create the value of a consonant for the rest of the game, and vowels are free.
 If the final spin lands on anything that is not a dollar amount, another one is performed until one lands on a dollar amount.
 The contestant in control calls a letter.
 If the letter appears in the puzzle, the co-host reveals all instances of it and moves to one end of the board, after which the contestant has three seconds to solve the puzzles.
 Multiple guesses are allowed, and the contestant must recite the entire correct solution before the buzzer sounds in order to win the round.
 If the chosen letter is not in the puzzle or if the three-second time limit expires, control passes to the next contestant and gameplay continues in this fashion until the puzzle is solved.
 Contestants may also attempt to solve the puzzle immediately in lieu of guessing a letter.
 After the speed-up round, the contestant with the highest total winnings wins the game and advances to the bonus round.
 Contestants who did not solve any puzzles are awarded a consolation prize of $1,000 (or $2,000 on weeks with two-contestant teams).

-If a tie for first place occurs after the speed-up, an additional toss-up puzzle is played between the tied contestants.
-The contestant who solves it wins $1,000 and advances to the bonus round.
+If a tie for first place occurs after the speed-up, a tiebreaker puzzle is played.
+Prior to the introduction of the toss-up puzzles, the tiebreaker featured one more puzzle played as a speed-up with another spin from the host to determine the value of each letter.
+The show currently plays one final toss-up to break ties, with the winner receiving an additional $1,000.